nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 I've also heard from my friends who run services such as [Bruinwalk](https://bruinwalk.com/) or [Radius](https://tinyurl.com/radius-app) that they'd be interested in using this data to integrate more accurate section offerings into a given quarter.
 I'm exploring creating an API service so that they and other UCLA student developers can create awesome new things.

-My original plan with this data was to create a course alert notification service, so that one is notified if a spot in a course or waitlist opens up.
+My original plan with this data was to create a course alert notification service, so that users are notified if a spot in a course or waitlist opens up.
 Stay tuned for updates on that.

 ## Future improvements

-There are still a lot of interesting work that could be done to improve the scraper.
+There is still a lot of interesting work that could be done to improve the scraper.
 Here are some ideas for what I'll work on next.

 ### More data

-Even though I'm currently scraping a lot of data from the registrar, there's still more that could be obtained!
+Even though I'm currently scraping a lot of data from the Registrar, there's still more that could be obtained!

 For instance, there's an endpoint, `/ClassDetailTooltip`, that's triggered every time a detail tooltip is opened on a course.
 This tooltip provides info about prerequisites, enrollment restrictions, grading type, the class webpage, and final exam time.

 ![The class tooltip UI.](./section-tooltip.png)

-I also would love to have more professor information than just the provided "LastName, FirstInitial" that the registrar provides.
-I briefly looked into converting this format into the format of "FirstInitial\* LastName" – a format that one could then put into the [UCLA Directory](http://www.directory.ucla.edu/) to search and retrieve a full name – but the following privacy notice on the directory gave me pause:
+I also would love to have more professor information than just the provided "LastName, FirstInitial", but I'm not sure where this data would be available.

-> To protect the privacy of the individuals listed herein, in accordance with the State of California Information Practices Act, this directory may not be used, rented, distributed or sold for commercial purposes. … Compilation or redistribution of information from this directory is strictly forbidden.

-While I understand how information such as one's name is considered personal information, I'm not sure if I buy that argument for UCLA professors who are employees of the state.
-The same information is publicly available on every UCLA department's individual web page, usually with images of each professor, or through pay databases maintained by organizations such as the [UC Office of the President](https://ucannualwage.ucop.edu/wage/) and [The Sacramento Bee](https://www.sacbee.com/news/databases/state-pay/article229468549.html).

 I'm currently working on some improvements to scrape data about departments, divisions, schools, buildings, and classrooms.
 Stay tuned – there may be another blog post about that.

 ### Summer courses

-Another source of data that the registrar scraper doesn't collect is data on summer courses at UCLA.
-This is mainly because Summer courses vary in length and duration, which makes it hard to classify what a summer term is.
+Another source of data that the scraper doesn't collect is data on summer courses at UCLA.
+This is mainly because summer courses vary in length and duration, which makes it hard to classify what a summer term is.
 Is it all the same term?
 Are A and C session different terms?
-What about 6 vs. 8 vs. 10 week courses?
+What about 6 vs 8 vs 10 week courses?

-I'm also skeptical of the usefulness of summer courses, since most departments offer a reduced course offering and graduate students are generally the instructors for these courses.

-That being said, it's definitely something that I'd be interested in scraping in the future.

 ### Multi-listed courses

 The same section at UCLA can be listed under two different departments.
-Right now, we can discern this only by the fact that multi-listed courses share the same name and have a course number prefixed with an "M".
+Right now, the scraper can discern this only by the fact that multi-listed courses share the same name and have a course number prefixed with an "M".
 It'd be nice to have a better way to denote which multi-listed courses are related in the database.

 ### Better storage of values